 Eosinophilic gastritis may result from an allergic reaction to an infestation with roundworms, but usually the cause is unknown.
 In this type of gastritis, eosinophils (a type of white blood cell) accumulate in the stomach wall.

 Ménétrier disease, a rare disorder whose cause is unknown, is a type of gastritis in which the stomach wall develops thick, large folds and fluid-filled cysts.
-The disease may be due to an abnormal immune reaction and has also been associated with Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The infection is caused... read more .
+The disease may be due to an abnormal immune reaction and has also been associated with Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more .

 Gastritis usually causes no symptoms.
 When symptoms do occur, they vary depending on the cause and may include pain or discomfort or nausea or vomiting, problems that are often simply referred to as indigestion (dyspepsia).